yohanseraymond/webpack-v5-config/README.md

 using the following commands:

 1. npm init -y
+2. npm install --> to install dev dependencies
-2. npm run build --> for production build
+3. npm run build --> for production build
-3. npm run build-dev --> for development build + watching of files
+4. npm run build-dev --> for development build + watching of files
-4. npm start --> to start server with hot reload
+5. npm start --> to start server with hot reload

 ## Config Disclaimer